The Green where the sun often shines

 The veins leading away

 Busy roads lead away from this wide circle of life in which the sun often shines on the tree-lined village.
 Three roads lead upwards out of the valley towards other villages.
-Whereas the other portals are the main route from one town to the next.
-In a southbound direction, the route travels towards an industrial estate located just after a pleasant park – the one mentioned in a previous blog.
+At the same time, the other portals are the main route from one town to the next.
+One way travels towards an industrial estate located just after a pleasant park in a southbound direction – the one mentioned in a previous blog.
 Ancient Ash trees, Poplars, Holm Oak and Cedar all grow in this area.
 By their size, you can tell they have been here a long time.
 The park used to be on the grounds of the old Manor house.
 Hence the name!

 More to follow about village life……